arbor-sim/arbor/doc/co_interconnectivity.rst

 Interconnectivity
 #################

 Networks consist of two components, nodes (cells) and edges (synapses).
-Arbor models the two kinds of synapses: chemical and electrical.
-In Arbor, a chemical synapse is called a *connection*, and an electrical synapse a *gap junction*.
+In biology we find two kinds of synapses: chemical and electrical.
+In Arbor chemical processes are *not* modelled, only their electrical implications.
+You will not be able to define the chemical structure of a neurotransmitter and insert it into an Arbor synapse, for instance.
+To avoid confusion, Arbor calls its edges *connection*s and models the biological synapse as an electrical transmission delay.
+Arbor also has a *gap junction*, which lets currents pass through directly.
 On cells (more on cells :ref:`here <modelcells>`) you can make connection sites and junction sites, and in a recipe you define which sites on which cells are in fact connected.

 .. _modelconnections: